TITLE 77: PUBLIC HEALTH

 a) Plan approval shall be obtained from the Department or local authority prior to beginning any construction of a new private sewage disposal system.
 A new private sewage disposal system shall consist of, but not necessarily be limited to, the following:

-b) Submittal for approval shall be made on the forms provided by the Department or local authority.
-At a minimum, the necessary information which must be submitted to the Department or local authority for approval shall consist of:
+b) Requests for approval shall be submitted on the forms provided by the Department or local authority.
+At a minimum, the necessary information that shall be submitted to the Department or local authority for approval shall consist of:

 2) Number of bedrooms or design volume.

 3) Soil investigation results or percolation test results and the separation distance from the trench bottom to a limiting layer.
-The private sewage disposal system installation contractor or homeowner shall submit information with the plan approval application or local authority permit application that a limiting layer does not exist within the distances provided in Section 905.60(a)(7)(A) of this Part.
+The private sewage disposal system installation contractor or homeowner shall submit information with the plan approval application or local authority permit application that a limiting layer does not exist within the distances provided in Section 905.60(a)(7).

 4) Owner's name and address.